About Us

 Science

-We will evaluate the project through ecological surveys, data collection, and community input.
-Baseline surveys will document marine life, water quality, and kelp coverage for future comparison.
-Follow-up studies will track kelp health, biodiversity, and species presence, supporting successful progress.
-Water quality and carbon sequestration will be monitored to measure climate impact.
+We will explore the project through ecological surveys, data collection, and community input.
+Baseline surveys will record marine life, water quality, and kelp coverage to provide a reference for future comparison.
+Follow-up studies will monitor kelp health, biodiversity, and species presence, helping us understand potential trends.
+Water quality and carbon sequestration will also be tracked to investigate the project’s possible contribution to climate mitigation.

 The future

-Kelp rewilding offers a future filled with environmental, economic, and social benefits.
-Restored kelp forests will create habitats for diverse marine life, enhancing biodiversity.
-Their carbon-absorbing ability helps combat climate change while improving water quality.
-Kelp forests also reduce wave energy, protecting coastlines from erosion and storm damage.
-Additionally, kelp rewilding supports groundbreaking research in marine science and climate studies, fostering a sustainable future where nature and communities coexist.
+Kelp rewilding has the potential to bring environmental, economic, and social benefits.
+Restored kelp forests could provide habitats for diverse marine life, supporting biodiversity.
+Their ability to capture carbon may contribute to climate change mitigation while potentially improving water quality.
+Kelp forests could also reduce wave energy, helping to protect coastlines from erosion and storm impacts.
+Additionally, kelp rewilding may support research in marine science and climate studies, fostering a sustainable future where nature and communities can benefit together.

 Community